 Following other marketing platforms, LinkedIn also began to support server-side conversion tracking.
 We’ve developed our LinkedIn Conversions API tag for server GTM, which makes the setup much simpler and intuitive than the native one.
 With its help, you can track leads, purchases, or other key metrics.

-In this article, we will talk about Stape’s tag in detail, highlighting its benefits and showing how to set up LinkedIn Conversions API with Google Tag Manager, which includes the following steps:
+In this article, we will talk about Stape’s tag in detail, highlighting its benefits and showing how to set up the LinkedIn Conversions API with Google Tag Manager, which includes the following steps:

 LinkedIn server-side tracking is a method of measuring the performance of your LinkedIn advertising campaigns without relying solely on browser-based tracking.
 Instead of placing pixels or cookies directly in a visitor’s browser (client-side tracking), this method sends data to your own server first, and then forwards it to LinkedIn.